sinfu98android/Custom-Embedded-OS-and-GUI/README.md

-# Custom Embedded Operating System (Freeware Project)
+# Custom Embedded Operating System

 I worked in R&D for video software from 2002 to 2008, and during that time — around 2007–2008 — I began developing my own Operating System (OS) from scratch.<br>